-How InVision Built a $135 Million Growth Team (From 16 Different Time Zones)
+How InVision Built a $135 Million Global Growth Team

 Have you ever had a business crush?
 Ever happened upon a company's website and swooned?

 For me, InVision is one of those websites and one of those companies.

 They're also a pretty open company, in which their growth and sales teams aren't afraid to talk about what they do and how they do it.

 Since 2011, InVision has grown into an industry-leading design prototyping platform that enables businesses to quickly build and collaborate on app development.